Immunisation for adults

 • Vaccinations are not just for children.
 Adults also need vaccinations.

-• Protection provided by some childhood vaccines can also wear off over time, and as you get older your immune system tends to weaken, putting you at higher risk of certain diseases.
+• Protection provided by some childhood vaccines can also wear off over time, and as you get older your immune system tends to get weaker, putting you at higher risk of certain diseases.

-• Find out about the vaccines available free for adults in Aotearoa and when you're eligible for them.
+• Find out about the vaccines available free for adults in Aotearoa New Zealand and when you're eligible for them.

 Older woman with bandaid on left upper arm